Appointments

 Enhanced Access

-The practice offers extended hours on a Thursday evening between 6:30pm and 8pm from Sherburn and on a Saturday in rotation with the other member practices of our Primary Care Network (Ayton and Snainton Practice, Derwent Practice and Ampleforth Practice).
+The practice offers extended hours on a Thursday evening between 6:30pm and 8pm for pre-booked appointments only from Sherburn and on a Saturday in rotation with the other member practices of our Primary Care Network (Ayton and Snainton Practice, Derwent Practice and Ampleforth Practice).

 Subject to availability, appointments until 8pm are also available on Mondays, Tuesdays, Wednesdays and Fridays and Saturdays between 9am to 5pm at the other PCN member practices.
 To make an appointment please contact the GP reception team at Sherburn.